June 3, 2019

 How to build a strong HR policy without impacting culture

-In the life of any business, there comes a time when a new HR policy needs to be introduced – or even introduced for the first time.
-This idea can scare a lot of business owners and managers, who worry that making a change – especially moving to something more formal – could lead to a loss of morale or even resignations.
-If you’re concerned about introducing a new HR policy into your workplace, we’ve put together a guide on how to implement change without impacting your workplace culture.
+In the life of any business, there comes a time when a new HR policy needs to be introduced.
+This formal idea can scare a lot of business owners and managers.
+Those who worry that making a change could lead to a loss of morale or even resignations.
+If you’re concerned about a new HR policy, we’ve put together a guide on implementing change without impacting workplace culture.

 Generally, most people like nothing less than change for change’s sake.
-And that’s compounded a million times over when change impacts them for the worse (or at least they perceive as worse).
+And that’s compounded a million times over when change impacts them for the worse (or at least perceived as worse).
 At the same time, people tend to respond quite well when they’re given context.
-So if you do intend to introduce a new HR policy, explain precisely why you have to introduce it and what its effects will be.
+So if you do intend to introduce a new HR policy, explain precisely why the introduction and the effects.
 When you do, it’s important that you’re delicate but also rational – point out the benefits of the new approach and deal in facts, not emotion.
 And, if you’re introducing the policy because of the actions of one person, or a few people, be sure not to point fingers.

 Address the real source of the problem

 That said, if you’re introducing organisational change on the back of the behaviour of one or two people, ask yourself is: it really necessary at all?
 If it’s not, you’re likely to save yourself a whole lot of trouble.
 For instance, if one person is abusing your annual leave policy, would you be better off taking the issue up with them in a one-on-one chat rather than developing and enforcing a new policy across your whole organisation?
 If you do choose the second path, you’re likely to be seen as “punishing all for the sins of the few” and this won’t go down well – for you, or for the offenders.
 So be proportionate and make sure any change is coming from the right place.